ladybirdweb/faveo-helpdesk/README.md

 Faveo is designed & developed by <a href="http://www.ladybirdweb.com/" target="_blank">Ladybird Web Solution Pvt Ltd</a>, and launched in October 2015.</p>
 <h3>Flavors of Faveo</h3>
 <ul>
-  <li>Community Edition – Free, Open source edition</li>
+  <li>Community Edition â€“ Free, Open source edition</li>
-  <li>Pro Edition – Downloadable edition.
+  <li>Pro Edition â€“ Downloadable edition.
 Install it in location of our choice on premises or any hosting of your choice </li>
-  <li>Cloud Edition – Coming soon.
+  <li>Cloud Edition â€“ Coming soon.
 Get started in 5 minutes.
 We will take care of servers, backup etc. Always stay updated with the latest updates of Faveo</li>
 </ul>